Voley/Algorithmic-Problems/Arrays/MatrixRotation/README.md

 # Swift
 ```
-O(n), where n is number of elements in matrix
+O(n), where n is the number of elements in matrix
 ```
 # C++
 ```
-O(n), where n is number of elements in matrix
+O(n), where n is the number of elements in matrix
 ```

 # Installation